AgentMC/Sao20/Translate/En/Part10.md

 "Ah......
 It is not advisable to compete against the work of Kirito-senpai...."

 when Ronye Unintentionally said so, Tiese cheerfully laughed.
-Tsukigake and Shimosaki who were eating dried fish on the floor also chirped "ku-ru-ru”; next to them, their new friend, miminaga-nure-nezumi, was crunching a deliciously looking nut.
+Tsukigake and Shimosaki who were eating dried fish on the floor also chirped "ku-ru-ru”; next to them, their new friend, miminaga-nure-nezumi, named Nuts<sup><a href="#Prim2">2</a></sup>, was crunching a deliciously looking nut.

 Three days have passed since the incident in Emperor's domain, it was February 27th.
 On the 30th, the festival commemorating the anniversary of rebellion against the four emperors was planned to be held extensively in the whole city of Centoria, and the Cathedral was a little more crowded than usual.